 Electricity demand is dependent on the health and expansion of the Southern California economy, prices of alternative energy products, consumer preference, environmental regulations, legislation, renewable power generation, the effectiveness of energy efficiency programs, demand-side management impact and DER.
 California's energy policy supports increased electrification, particularly electrification of vehicles, which could significantly increase sales volumes in the coming years.
 Other external factors, such as the price of purchased power, the use and further development of renewable energy sources and energy storage, the development of or requirements for new natural gas supply sources, demand for and supply of natural gas and general economic conditions, can also result in significant shifts in the market price of electricity, which may in turn impact demand.
-Electricity demand is also impacted by seasonal weather patterns (or "seasonality"), tending to increase in the summer months to meet the heating load.
+Electricity demand is also impacted by seasonal weather patterns (or "seasonality"), tending to increase in the summer months to meet the cooling load and in the winter months to meet the heating load.